Profile

 I currently study rare genetic diseases.
 These diseases affect less than 1 in 2,000 people.ย In order to understand these diseases better and support diagnoses we need more data!

-I use Xenopus (african clawed frogs) to model these disorders, this may sound bizarre but genetically they are very similar to humans.
+I use Xenopus (african clawed frogs) to model these disorders, this may sound bizarre but they have similar DNA similar to humans.
 Xenopus frogs have been used for many years in scientific research – you can model human disorders such as heart, kidney and neurological disorders in the frog.

 I use a gene editing system called CRISPR to edit the DNA of the frog – CRISPR works like a pair of molecular sized scizzors that can cut out DNA.
 This results in tadpoles with the same genetic changes seen in humans with rare genetic diseases.
 We use the tadpoles to better understand the disorder, with the aim to develop treatments and help clinicans provide diagnoses.